1. Effect Handlers

 fun risky() : <err> int

-A function that handles all effects is typed as total (or just pure).
+A function that handles all effects is typed as total (or just <> or omitted effect type).

 This means the compiler can statically guarantee that all effects are handled.